shichao-an/notes/docs/bd/ch1.md

 #### Scaling with a queue

-As the traffic to your application is growing, you got a lot of "Timeout error on inserting to the database" error, sincet the database can’t keep up with the load, so write requests to increment pageviews are timing out.
+As the traffic to your application is growing, you got a lot of "Timeout error on inserting to the database" error, since the database can't keep up with the load, so write requests to increment pageviews are timing out.

 Instead of having the web server hit the database directly, you insert a queue between the web server and the database.
 Whenever you receive a new pageview, that event is added to the queue.
 You then create a worker process that reads 100 events at a time off the queue, and batches them into a single database update.
 This is illustrated in the figure below: